 Is it a very short, one-pass, 30-second looper or a very long 30-second delay?
 This slightly-oversize, lo-fi pedal uses the same circuit to do either.
 While very basic in operation, it has useful features like reverse and pitch shifting, typically found on more complex loopers.

 A one-pass looper just loops one layer.
 The idea is that you can lay down a rhythm track and solo overtop of it live.
 The advantage over a standard looper is that there’s no fancy footwork involved.
 Since it’s one pass, there’s no undo or redo, not even a delete function necessary.
 You just tap Rec to record and tap it again to play.
 For live performance, it’s a looper that doesn’t require overthinking.

 Infinity mode on the Minilooper is the looper mode.
-I’ve taken the loop well beyond 30 seconds, but the audio can get unstable and unpredictable, which is kind of fun.
+I’ve taken the loop well beyond the advertised 30 seconds, but the audio can get unstable and unpredictable, which is kind of fun.
 Throw the Reverse switch and the loop plays backward.
 Turn the Clock knob and the loop pitch goes up or down as much as two octaves.
 It’s a handy tool for composing and live work.

 - To create a half-speed bass loop: set the Time knob to 5p and play twice as fast when you record.
 Then turn the Time knob to 12n to lower the pitch and speed an octave.